diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### The filesystem image and edit log

 When a filesystem client performs a write operation (such as creating or moving a file), the transaction is first recorded in the edit log.
-The namenode also has an in-memory representation of the filesystem metadata, which it(is?) updates after the edit log has been modified.
-The in-memory metadata is used to serve read requests.
+The namenode also has an in-memory representation of the filesystem metadata, which it(is?) updates after the edit log has been modified. `The in-memory metadata is used to serve read requests`.

 Conceptually the edit log is a single entity, but it is represented as a number of files on disk.
 Each file is called a segment, and has the prefix edits and a suffix that indicates the transaction IDs contained in it.
 Only one file is open for writes at any one time (edits_inprogress_0000000000000000020 in the preceding example), and it is flushed and synced after every transaction, before a success code is returned to the client.
 For namenodes that write to multiple directories, the write must be flushed and synced to every copy before returning successfully.
 This ensures that no transaction is lost due to machine failure.

 Each fsimage file is a complete persistent checkpoint of the filesystem metadata.
 (The suffix indicates the last transaction in the image.)
-However, it is not updated for every filesystem write operation, because writing out the fsimage file, which can grow to be gigabytes in size, would be very slow.
+However, `it is not updated for every filesystem write operation`, because writing out the fsimage file, which can grow to be gigabytes in size, would be very slow.
 This does not compromise resilience because if the namenode fails, then the latest state of its metadata can be reconstructed by loading the latest fsimage from disk into memory, and then applying each of the transactions from the relevant point onward in the edit log.
 In fact, this is precisely what the namenode does when it starts up (see “Safe Mode” on page 322).

-Each fsimage file contains a serialized form of all the directory and file inodes in the filesystem.
+Each fsimage file contains `a serialized form of all the directory and file inodes` in the filesystem.
 Each inode is an internal representation of a file or directory’s metadata and contains such information as the file’s replication level, modification and access times, access permissions, `block size, and the blocks the file is made up of`.
 For directories, the modification time, permissions, and quota metadata are stored.
 `An fsimage file does not record the datanodes on which the blocks are stored`.
 Instead, the namenode `keeps this mapping in memory`, which it constructs by asking the datanodes for their block lists when they join the cluster and periodically afterward to ensure the namenode’s block mapping is up to date.

 ![hadoop_secondary_namenode_checkpoint_img_1]